-The following section sets out the scope of products captured by and excluded from the Program, along with a non-exhaustive list of examples.
+The following section details the scope of products included and excluded from the Program, along with a non-exhaustive list of examples.
+Following discussions with stakeholders, information regarding criteria for product inclusion has been amended to make it clearer for program members and other stakeholders to determine whether specific products are included under the category of solvents and flammables.
+In addition, a decision tree has also been developed to assist in the classification of solvents and flammable liquids (see Appendix A).
 A detailed and updated list of all products accepted by the Program ("Program Products") can be found on PCA's website, www.productcare.org.